Zack Crockett: Personal life

 His brother, Henri Crockett, was also an American football player, who played for the Atlanta Falcons (1997–2001) and the Minnesota Vikings (2002–2003).

-Adept at cooking, Crockett is a Gourmet chef and his favorite dish to prepare for family is Peking Duck and Lamb Chops.
-His favorite film is Pulp Fiction.
-He also enjoys traveling the world to different luxurious resorts and learning different cultures.
-Being an avid traveler and finally relaxing is something he is looking to do in the future, and he is a member of Omega Psi Phi fraternity.
+In cooking, Crockett is regarded as a "gourmet chef" and his chosen favorite dish to prepare for family is Peking Duck and Lamb Chops.
+He has statesd that his favorite film is Pulp Fiction.
+He stated also enjoys travelling the world to different resorts and learning different cultures.
+He states that being an avid traveler and finally relaxing is something he is looking to do in the future.

+He is a member of Omega Psi Phi fraternity.